 Budget (up to 350 AUD):

 Lodges are where you’ll find the cheapest rates, and while $200+ isn’t normally our low-cost range, it’s the cheapest option you’ll find here.
 Beachcomber Lodge is just a five-minute walk from Ned’s Beach and features apartment-style rooms with fully-equipped kitchens.
-It’s neighbour, the Somerset Apartments provides guests with self-catered rooms, set within tropical gardens.
+It’s neighbor, the Somerset Apartments provides guests with self-catered rooms, set within tropical gardens.

 When is the best time to visit Lord Howe Island?